Home > Blog >

 Technology and Retail Software Uptime: Champion POS, workforce systems, and task apps; triage outages with IT and field leaders to protect throughput and efficiency.
 Integration with order management software ensures seamless data flow between channels.

-What Skills Should You Look for When Hiring a Retail Operations Manager?
+What Skills Should You Look for When Hiring a Retail Operations Manager in 2026?

 Great results come from a hybrid skill set, such as people leadership, analytical rigor, and practical shop sense.